Swell

 2. DestinationWe were required to link to Swell instead of the store.
 However, the blog had been deprioritized without an editor for six months.

 3. ContentSwell was not intended for product integration and failed to introduce users to Dame's brand story.
-No new articles had been published for six months, and the new editor was not scheduled to join the team until shortly before the launch.
+No new articles had been published for six months, and the new editor was not scheduled to

 4. TechnicalAs the UX/UI Engineer, I was additionally responsible for coding the redesign and managing the migration of the hosting and domain.